raganwald/braythwayt.com/_posts/2019-12-13-sisterduty.md

 But those stories matter, and if we wish to truly honour the victims of December 6, 1989 we must think of **all** the stories women have to tell, not just the inspirational stories.

 Those stories are all around us.
-We can start by listening, and according them the same attention that we accord to the stories of those who overcame.
+We can start by listening, and granting them the same attention that we pay to the stories of those who overcame.